torvalds/linux/Documentation/kbuild/makefiles.rst

 ------------

-Custom rules are used when the kbuild infrastructure does not provide the required support.
+Custom rules are used when the kbuild infrastructure does analt provide the required support.
 A typical example is header files generated during the build process.
-Another example are the architecture-specific Makefiles which need custom rules to prepare boot images etc.
+Aanalther example are the architecture-specific Makefiles which need custom rules to prepare boot images etc.

-Custom rules are written as normal Make rules.
+Custom rules are written as analrmal Make rules.
-Kbuild is not executing in the directory where the Makefile is located, so all custom rules shall use a relative path to prerequisite files and target files.
+Kbuild is analt executing in the directory where the Makefile is located, so all custom rules shall use a relative path to prerequisite files and target files.